Banner

 Wearable Data, including CGMs

-A keynote address from an industry leader (tbc).
+A vision for the future for wearables and their role in preventative health (speaker tbc).
 With a panel discussion and debate with presenters and the NED Editorial Board, including questions from the audience.

 Translating the science into meaningful, clinically relevant and evidence-based recommendations

 The afternoon continues with a series of case reports, which demonstrate how genetic and wearable data is being used by Registered Nutritional Therapists in their clinics and how NHS primary care can benefit from collaboration with BANT members.
-Dawn Waldron, BANT Fellow, will present on the power of nutrigenetics in integrative cancer care.
-A further case report will be presented on the use of wearable data in the delivery of personalised nutrition recommendations (speaker TBC).
+Dawn Waldron, BANT Fellow, will present on the management of melatonin in metabolic approach to cancer, Natalie Louise Burrows, MBANT will talk about the role of CGMs in preventative health as a cardiometabolic nutrition specialist and Claire Sambolino, MBANT will provide insights into the power of data from other wearables and at-home devices (Whoop, Chronometer and KetoMojo) in creating and managing personalised nutrition recommendations.
 The event concludes with a presentation from NED Managing Editor, Clare Grundel, who will share the results of the BANT 2025 IBS impact study and plans for the future.

 Networking and Gala Evening